 Ask the Right Questions and Negotiate the Best Deals

-Once you have answers to the right questions, you can research more about types of leases, leasing terms, negotiating commercial leases.
-You will also be better able to plan your finances, and your negotiation strategies if you know what questions to ask.
+Women should not be intimidated by negotiating a good deal in commercial leases but negotiating starts with asking the right questions.
+Once you have answers to the right questions, you can research the types of leases, leasing terms, and best negotiation methods.
+You will also be better able to plan your finances and your negotiation strategies if you know what questions to ask.

-The type of lease being offered is probably the most important thing to consider first because it determines how you will be charged rent.
-The terms of commercial real estate leases are defined by the type of commercial lease.
+The type of lease being offered is probably the most important item to consider first because it determines how you will be charged rent.
+The type of commercial lease defines the terms of commercial real estate leases.

-Some commercial leases are straight-forward, but most are not.
-If you do not know what a Triple Net Lease is, or what "Load Factor" means, or how your rent will be calculated (it is rare that you will be charged only for the actual square footage you will occupy), you cannot negotiate better terms.
+Some commercial leases are straightforward, but most are not.
+If you do not know what a Triple Net Lease is, or what "Load Factor" means, or how your rent will be calculated (you will rarely be charged only for the actual square footage you will occupy), you cannot negotiate better terms.
 Is the lease "full service" or "percentage based?"
 The key to negotiating terms of a lease may be contingent on first negotiating the type of lease.

 Ask to see a copy of a sample lease.
-A landlord who refuses to let you have time to look over lease terms before signing is not one to be trusted.
-Commercial leases can be just a few pages but are more typically 15-20 or even more pages in length.
-If you want a lawyer to look over the lease and the landlord refuses, do not sign the lease!
+A landlord who refuses to allow you the time to review lease terms before signing should not be trusted.
+Commercial leases can be just a few pages but are typically 15-20 or more pages in length.
+If you require a lawyer to review the terms and the landlord refuses, do not sign the lease!

-There are many types of commercial leases and some overlap.
-Because certain types of leases may include services (like, janitorial, utilities, etc.) but other lease types do not, it is important that you specifically ask what kind of lease it is, as well as if it includes services, load fees, percentage fees, or other fees association with "net" leases.
+There are many types of commercial leases, and some terms may overlap.
+However, certain terms, such as services (e.g., janitorial or utility), applicable to one lease may not apply to another.
+Therefore, it is important that you specifically understand the type of lease, as well as if it includes services, load fees, percentage fees, or other fees.